 Start shopping now

-While the bulk of deals will start on Tuesday, early deals are already live on Amazon and other retailers.
+While the bulk of deals will start on Tuesday, July 12, early deals are already live on Amazon.
 Start making your shopping list and get ready to take advantage of Prime Day deals on Tuesday!